 Donna lives on a farm nature reserve in County Meath with her husband, four children, and an assortment of animals.

-Martin Nolan is a chartered accountant and is currently Head of the Department of Accountancy and Professional Studies at the Institute of Technology Tallaght in Dublin.
+Martin Nolan is a chartered accountant and a Financial Reporting Specialist, having previously been Head of the Department of Accountancy and Professional Studies at the Institute of Technology Tallaght in Dublin.
 He has extensive business experience which includes 15 years at management level in PwC and Deloitte.
 He is an experienced lecturer in Audit and Assurance and International Financial Reporting, and has co-authored a leading Irish textbook External Auditing and Assurance.

 Martin has been involved in green issues since 1988.
 He is also involved on a voluntary basis with five registered Irish charities.